sankhaMukherjee/normalizingFlows/myDocs/source/normalizingFlows/2Dexamples/example1.rst

 drawn from this distribution have been plotted.
 The color of each point corresponds to the value of the PDF at that point.
 In this case, we know the PDF for the Gaussian density at each point.

+Next, we shall map the points from the :math:`\mathbf y` space to the :math:`\mathbf z` space using the transformation :math:`\mathbf z = f(\mathbf y)`.
+See part 3 of the calculations above.

 .. figure:: https://raw.githubusercontent.com/sankhaMukherjee/normalizingFlows/master/results/img/0001_banana.png
        :align: center
        :name: banana

        The mapping of the points sampled in the gaussian distribution to the banana distribution.

 Notice that we don't yet know the distribution of the banana distribution, and hence we dont know how to color the points yet.
+For this, we shall use the formula shown in part 5 of the calculations.
+Since the Jacobian determinant is 1, there is a one-to-one correspondence between the densities of the old point and the new points.
+Let us calculate this density